What Is Mobile Device Management (MDM) And What Are Its Benefits?

 1. Types of Devices

-Do you need to manage personal devices as well as company-owned?
+Do you need to manage personal devices as well as company-owned hardware?

-You may have users who want or need to access work email from their personal phone.
-If you have situations like this, you’ll want an MDM platform that can be customized to allow secure access to certain applications.
+You may have users who want or need to access work email or other company resources from their personal phone.
+If you have situations like this, you’ll want an MDM platform that can be customized to allow secure access to certain applications or data on your network.

 2. Management Requirements

 The capabilities vary from one platform to another.
 Do you need to just manage security policies (such as updating and patching device operating systems)?
-Do you need to really lock down devices so they can use only certain applications or connect to certain networks?
+Do you need to restrict devices so they can use only certain applications or connect to certain networks?

 What level of automation do you require?
 Do you want some options for self-service so end users can support themselves for certain things?
 Do you need reporting features for compliance or auditing?